malill/reco-api/README.md

 **Collaborative Filtering**

+# Routes :globe_with_meridians:

+## A/B Test

+You can run A/B tests to evaluate different recommendation methods.

 # Security :lock:

 Basic Authentication is provided for specific routes.
 Username and password need to be provided in `.env` file